lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     ```
     Open your web browser to ```http://localhost:4040```

-    Note, weave scope is a cpu heavy (especially the app).
-I would not recommend running scope on a free cluster.
-Scope is best utilized in larger paid clusters.
+    Note, Weave Scope is a cpu heavy (especially the app).
+Scope is best utilized in a large cluster.

 # Resources